aryaanand055/Drone-Image-Recognition-Vayuputra/README.md

 ## Future Work
 - Model pruning for edge devices
 - Integration with drone image feeds
-- Streamlit app or mobile demo
+- Mobile demo
+- Training on further dataset to enhance the model